1 Types of gods

 The chief appeal of a creed is the zeal of its believers.
 And yet when you know what coarse and silly chaff feeds their fervency, you’re apt to be made sick by it.

-In epochs of strong faith people were prepared to fight for their beliefs which they were willing to change a year later at the behest of their prince.
+In epochs of strong faith people were keen to fight for their beliefs which they were willing to change a year later at the behest of their prince.

 Wilde notes that ‘truth, in matters of religion, is simply the opinion that has survived.’
 The gods, like all living things, are subject to the laws of natural selection.
 An extinct religion must be a false religion.
+We take it that a living god must have living believers.
 Who these days could do homage to the deities of Egypt or the aztecs?
 A dead god can’t be brought back to life, as Julian the apostate found when he tried to resuscitate the divinities of Rome.
-We taunt a defunct god like a cashiered dictator, who has lost the power to hurt us.

 Mortals can’t touch a god without transforming it to an idol.
 Our greedy creeds taint its transcendent purity.
 Belief turns truth itself to a lie.
 A god enters the brain, and comes out an idol.
 A truth goes in, and comes out a lie.
 The heart is a furnace that casts an unwaning file of fetishes.
 And the mind is a lush equatorial wild, in which fabulous superstitions bloom and fester.
 Many venerate the Lord with their lips, but all enshrine shibboleths in their soul.
 Our mouths gape to praise God, but then gulp down the world.